 The Centre of Arabic and African Studies (CAAS) has emerged as one of the most prominent centres among all the Indian Universities especially in the field of modern Arabic Language and specialisation in its literature, translation and interpretation.
 If you’re interested in pursuing Arabic Language Course in Delhi, JNU is the best choice.
 One of the reasons why most Indians are learning the Arabic language in India is to enable them get jobs in the Middle East or in other parts of the Arab world.

-The Centre of Arabic & African Studies (CAAS) offers full-time three-year BA (H), two year MA and five-year M.Phil/ PhD programmes in Arabic Language, Literature and Culture.
+The Centre of Arabic & African Studies (CAAS) offers BA (H), MA and five-year M.Phil/ PhD programs in Arabic Language, Literature and Culture.
 The centre also offers optional courses in Hebrew and African Swahili language.
-Given India’s growing ties with Israel and rising demand and job prospect, JNU has already started Certificate and Diploma in Hebrew Language.
+Given India’s growing ties with Israel and rising demand and job prospect, JNU has already started Certificate and Diploma in the Hebrew Language.

 Over the years, Centre for Chinese and South-East Asian Studies (CCSEAS) has grown into one of the largest Centres of the SLL&CS in JNU.
-BA (Hons.), MA, M.Phil and Ph.D. programmes in Chinese Language, Literature and Culture Studies at the CCSEAS Centre have been attracting and inspiring both the Indian and foreign students for over four decades.
+BA, MA, M.Phil, and Ph.D. in Chinese Language, Literature and Culture Studies at the CCSEAS Centre have been attracting and inspiring both the Indian and foreign students for over four decades.
 JNU is the only option if you’re interested in pursuing Degree level Mandarin Chinese Course in Delhi or North India.

-Thanks to the rising Job Opportunities in Chinese Language, The Centre offers an intensive specialized training in modern Chinese language with particular emphasis on the commonly spoken language (putonghua or Mandarin) in present day China.
+Thanks to the rising Job Opportunities in Chinese Language, The Centre offers intensive specialized training in modern Chinese language with particular emphasis on the commonly spoken language (Putonghua or Mandarin) in present-day China.
 They also offer Certificate of Proficiency (COP) and Diploma of Proficiency (DOP) in Bahasa Indonesia Language in Delhi campus.

 The Centre for French and Francophone Studies (CFFS) is actively engaged in teaching and research in French and Francophone Studies.
 The CFFS offers full-time courses at the level of B.A.
-(Hons.), M.A., and M.Phil/Ph.D. in French language.
+(Hons.), M.A., and M.Phil/Ph.D. in French.
 JNU is the first University in India to create a Centre of French and Francophone Studies.
 Why Learn French?
 While there are numerous benefits of learning French in India.
-The main attraction are Career Scope and Job Opportunities in French Language.
+The main attractions are Career Scope and Job Opportunities in French Language.

 Established in 1971, The Centre of German Studies (CGS) is among the first departments to offer separate degrees in Literature, Translation, and Translation/Interpretation.
-These specializations are offered at the beginning of the program when students choose one of these areas of specialization.
 They offer B.A.
 (Hons), M.A., M Phil and PhD Program in German.
 Occasionally, Centre of German Studies also offer part-time or elective Dutch language course.